-Since the Supreme Court's decision in Ziglar, federal courts will only be allowed to hear your Bivens action if it is the same context as one of the three cases mentioned in part E(3).
-The Supreme Court has said that if your case is different in a meaningful way from the previous Bivens cases they decided, then the context is new and you cannot bring a Bivens action.
-For example, if your case is based on a violation of your First Amendment rights, that would be considered a new context and you could not bring a Bivens action.
-However, even if your case also involves a Fourth, Fifth, or Eighth
+Since the Supreme Court's decision in Ziglar, federal courts will only hear your Bivens action if it arises in a context that is the same as one of the three cases mentioned in Section E(3) above.
+The Supreme Court has said that if your case is different in a meaningful way from the previous Bivens cases it decided, then the context is new, and you cannot bring a Bivens action.
+For example, if your case is based on a violation of your First Amendment rights, that would be considered a new context, and you could not bring a Bivens action.
+Even if your case also involves a Fourth, Fifth, or Eighth Amendment issue, it still might be considered a new context.
+For instance, if the rank of the officers you are suing is different from the officers in one the previous Bivens cases, that could be considered